johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ## Example controller interface

 To build an example interface,
- - we created a Webapp using Angular

  - Built a Chrome app that could be a Serial <-> Websocket proxy for the Arduino to Webapp.
+ - Developed a webapp using Angular to arrange virtual buttons and joysticks.

 ### Chrome app

 ![Chrome app flow diagram.
 Arduino serial to chrome app to websocket server to browser](./images/chromeapp.jpg)

-The Chrome app environment is impressive *(even though it's currently being pulled out of the browser over the next few months)*, it provides Javascript APIs for the Chrome browser to read Serial and create a websocket server.
+The Chrome app environment is impressive *(even though it's currently being pulled out of the browser over the next few months)*, it provides Javascript APIs for the Chrome browser to read Serial and create a websocket server as well as many other OS level features.

-The Chrome app allow a user to select the serial port to connect on, once connected it proxies the serial data to a websocket server.
+The Chrome app allows a user to select the serial port to connect on, once connected it proxies the serial data to a websocket server.
 A webapp, a Python script or whatever can speak websockets can connect to localhost and then read and write to the Arduino.

+ - Websocket to Serial: all button, joystick controls will be received by the websocket server as JSON and translated into the two character ASCII code for the Arduino controller.
+ - Serial to Websocket: switch presses from the 3.5mm mono jacks on the Arduino will be set over the Serial port, the websocket will translate into JSON and distribute to all clients.

 ### Webapp

+The web app consists of an Angular app running on Google Appengine.

+Webapp consists of several components,

+ - Stage where all buttons are dragged and configured
+ - Button Library
+ - Buttons & Joysticks
+   - that can be positioned anywhere on the page
+   - configured to trigger with keyboard key events
+   - configured to trigger with switch jack presses from Arduino

+The buttons and joysticks have two main properties,

+ * state on / off
+ * type

-### Demo of Angular webapp w/ Chrome app (Youtube)
+### Video demo of Angular webapp w/ Chrome app (Youtube)
 [![Capacita web app demo](http://img.youtube.com/vi/xqC8LIHCSGE/0.jpg)](https://www.youtube.com/watch?v=xqC8LIHCSGE)